-Washington's supply chains are operating normally, yet consumers are overstocking and clearing store shelves of the items that sick neighbors, doctors, dentists and emergency response personnel need to stay safe.
+Washington's supply chains are normal, yet consumers are overstocking on items that we all need to stay safe.
 Health experts emphasize the best way to protect yourself from infection is through washing your hands frequently and limiting contact with others, not by overstocking certain supplies.
 Leave some for the folks who need them most!

 Can I go outside?

 Yes.
-In fact, it is good for you to go for walks, check your mailbox, and sit in the sunshine.
-Just remember to stay at least six feet away from others, avoid travel, and avoid crowds.
+In fact, being outside is good for you.
+Just remember to stay at least six feet away from others, stay local, and avoid crowds.

 Can my family or friends come visit?

-How can I protect myself if I have to go out?
+How can I protect myself if I go out?

 Should I cancel my vacation plans?